King Abdullah Sports City Stadium: Tickets and seating capacity

-The main stadium can fit up to more than 63,241 in attendance.
-Seats and stands are numbered and divided in a professional way.
+The main stadium can fit up to 63,241 in attendance.
 The lower section of the stadium (L) contains 38 blocks accommodating 631 seats per block with a total of 24,000 seats.
 The middle section (M) contains 48 blocks accommodating 500 seats per block with a total of 24,000 seats.
 The upper and smallest section (U) has 48 blocks accommodating 291 seats per block with a total of 14,000 seats.
 The stadium also holds hundreds of private seats and car parking spots reserved to those of special needs.

-The Maximum Viewers witnessed was for Brazil national football team Vs Argentina national football team with 62,345.
+The maximum viewers witnessed was for Brazil national football team against Argentina national football team with 62,345.

-Ticket prices for events and matches vary between 30–45 Saudi Riyals for normal seats, and 300–1,500 Saudi Riyals for VIP seats.
-Ticketing system has evolved and is becoming well organised.
-In September 2014, an online ticketing website named MAKANI (Arabic: مكاني 'my place') was launched.
-It allowed citizens to book, pay, and formally print their tickets for matches and other events.
-It has received wide praise for being efficient and easy to use.